HarveyAland/Three-tier-incident-tracker/README.md

 > - [`backend-service.yaml`](k8s/backend-service.yaml)
 > - [`create-table-job.yaml`](k8s/create-table-job.yaml)
 > - [`create-database-job.yaml`](k8s/create-database-job.yaml)
+>
 > These Kubernetes manifests define the backend Deployment (`backend-deployment.yaml`), a ClusterIP Service for internal access (`backend-service.yaml`), and two Job resources (`create-database-job.yaml`, `create-table-job.yaml`) used to initialize the database and set up the required table for storing incident data.
+>
+> The database-specific Jobs enable automatic initialization of the schema during deployment, following Infrastructure-as-Code best practices.
+This approach eliminates the need for manual RDS access and ensures consistent, repeatable setup in a cloud-native environment.

 ### 🔐 Environment Variables & Secret Management